sonal-raj/PyExport/README.md

 python setup.py install
 ```

-## Docter Setup
+## Grebe Setup
-Docster is a config driven application to make it easier to customize report templates specific to your organization
+Grebe is a config driven application to make it easier to customize report templates specific to your organization

 ## Licence